8 Tips to Keep Pets Safe and Happy while Camping

 So, if you want to camp at a designated campsite, you can make a laminate card with this information.

-You must also include your contact information in the tag for easy retrieval should your dog get lost in the wild.
+You must also include your contact information on the tag so that it is easy to retrieve should your dog get lost in the wild.

 Apart from the tag, here is a list of the things your dog might need when camping: